 I am diagnosed autistic and a lot of my work is focused on working with neurodivergent people.
 I believe strongly that, although we face challenges, we do not need to be "fixed" in any way.
 I will help you to embrace your authentic self.

-Our intersectional identities mean I also work in a supportive and affirming way with LGBTQIA+ clients and clients living with chronic illness and health conditions.
+Our intersectional identities mean I also work in a supportive and affirming way with LGBTQIA+ clients and clients living with chronic illness, disabilities and health conditions.
 I aim to work in a culturally competent way with a broad range of clients.

 One of the biggest steps in counselling is the initial decision to seek that support for yourself.
 I aim to make it as smooth and as clear a process as I can.
 The important thing to keep in mind is that you, the client, are the expert in your own life and own experience.